-Do you want to double your annual leave in 2020?
+Do you want to double your annual leave this year?

 Obviously, the answer to that is yes.
 I mean who wouldn't want that?

 The cold wintery mornings and long dark evenings have us wrapped up by the fire dreaming of our next holiday.
 Places where the sun still shines and it doesn't rain all the time (such places exist, I promise).

 I would have jetted off before Christmas if I hadn't used up all my time off already.